machine-moon/scrabble/README.md

 - **Swing**: For designing the GUI.
 MVC Architecture: Logics of game, user interface, and handling the interactions further segregate to keep the code clean and maintainable.

-## Future Improvements
+## Future Improvements (Updated with current version)

-Advanced GUI for an overall interesting user experience Advanced game rules like premium squares and word multipliers Multi-language dictionary support
+Advanced GUI for an overall interesting user experience - achieved partially Advanced game rules like premium squares and word multipliers - achieved partially Multi-language dictionary support
 Better error handling and addition of tooltips

 ## License